bQqqr/laboratoritator/README.md

 $ docker compose -f stepca.docker-compose.yml up -d
 ```

-Do not forget to change the default max lifetime for TLS certificates.
-Open `~/stepca/config/ca.json` and configure `claims` inside the `authority` or the `provisioner` object.
-Then, restart the container to apply the changes.
+4. Do not forget to change the default max lifetime for TLS certificates.
+  1. Open `~/stepca/config/ca.json` and configure `claims` inside the `authority` or the `provisioner` object.
+  2. Restart the container to apply the changes.

 ```
 "claims": {